 E.ON vs EDF

-E.ON or EDF: Who's the best energy supplier for you?
+E.ON or EDF: Which is the best energy supplier for you?

-If you want to compare a wider variety of suppliers based on your location and needs, just enter your postcode below via the ‘Compare Energy’ button.
-You’ll be surprised to see how much you could be saving.
+If you want to compare a wider variety of suppliers based on where you live and what you need, just enter your postcode via the “Compare energy” button below to see if you’re currently overpaying.
+You could save hundreds of pounds!

 Which is cheaper?